-Many busy individuals cannot spend 4 days in the classroom-based or private on-site seminars.
+Many busy individuals cannot spend 4 days in classroom-based or private on-site seminars.
 This option is great for candidates who cannot take time off of work to attend the classroom seminar.
-This is the most cost effective option.
+This is the most cost-effective option.

 Course Duration: 22 Hours